leonardyeoxl/aiap-rnn-exercise/README.md

 > ...

 The model will learn the language and style of the text.
-When we use the model to make predictions, we use the predicted output at each timestep as the input for the next timestep, to generate completely new text.
+When we use the model to make predictions, we feed back the predicted output at each timestep as the input to the next timestep, to generate completely new text.

 ## Exercise Instructions:
 * Create your own script or Jupyter Notebook following the 'Code Instructions' below.